mcp-s-ai/mcp-oauth/README.md

 await client.connect(transport)

-// List available tools
-const tools = await client.listTools()
-console.log("Available tools:", tools)
+// List available tools (depends on your implementation) const tools = await client.listTools() console.log("Available tools:", tools)

-// Call the github_me tool
-const result = await client.callTool({
+// Call any tool you've implemented const result = await client.callTool({
-  name: "github_me",
+  name: "get_profile", // or any tool name you've implemented
   arguments: {}
 })
-console.log("User profile:", result)
+console.log("Result:", result)
 ```

 ### Authentication Flow

-1. **Start OAuth Flow**: Make a request to `/auth/authorize` to initiate GitHub OAuth
+1. **Start OAuth Flow**: Make a request to `/auth/authorize` to initiate OAuth with your provider
-2. **User Authorization**: User is redirected to GitHub to authorize your application
+2. **User Authorization**: User is redirected to OAuth provider to authorize your application
-3. **Token Exchange**: GitHub redirects back with an authorization code
+3. **Token Exchange**: Provider redirects back with an authorization code
 4. **MCP Access**: Use the obtained token to make authenticated MCP requests to `/mcp`

 ## API Reference